CleitonAmbrosio/Rossmann-Stores-Sales-Forecast/README.md

 ## Next steps

 After evaluating the model performance in terms of business metrics, the model will be deployed to production.
+Spoiler: a Telegram Bot shall be built in order to have the forecasting at hands.
 At this point, a new CRISP-DM cycle will be allowed to begin.